momokii/echo-notes/README.md

 This repository contains the source code for the **Echo-Notes Web App**.
 The primary goal of this application is to provide an intuitive platform for recording audio directly from web browsers, with AI-powered transcription and summarization capabilities.
 Echo-Notes helps users capture and extract key insights from meetings efficiently without the need for manual note-taking.

+In addition to Echo-Notes, this project now includes **Single Sign-On (SSO)** integration for secure user authentication.
+The SSO implementation is based on [go-sso-web repository](https://github.com/momokii/go-sso-web), providing a seamless and secure authentication experience.

+## **New Feature: Credit System Integration**
+This project now includes a **credit system** integrated with the SSO authentication.
+Each feature that using LLM will consumes a different amount of credits, referred to as "feature cost," depending on the complexity of the processing required.
+The credit system ensures fair usage and allows users to manage their usage effectively.

 ## Features

 - **Live Audio Recording**: Record meetings directly from your web browser with a simple, intuitive interface.